mlcalache/semantic-kernel-listings/README.md

 The project uses **Semantic Kernel Plugins** to enable chat-based querying of property listings.

-You can ask things like:
+We can ask things like:

-> Find houses for sale in Amsterdam with at least 3 bedrooms and energy label A. List apartments available for rent under €1500 in Utrecht.
+> Find houses for sale in Amsterdam with at least 3 bedrooms and energy label A.
+> List apartments available for rent under €1500 in Utrecht.

 The plugin parses the intent and filters data accordingly from a local mock database.